8 October 2014

 During the programme Dr Burns gave an easy to understand explanation of how the immune system works and what treatment entails.
-Patients usually have a normal white blood count, but doctors rarely ask for a further test which which checks exactly which infection-fighting cells are present, even though the test is cheap.
+Patients usually have a normal white blood count, but doctors rarely ask for a further test which checks exactly which infection-fighting cells are present, even though the test is cheap.

 Andrew Symes, clinical nurse specialist in immunology, said that some of his patients reported having had years of infections before being diagnosed.

 Listen to the full programme on BBC iPlayer Radio.
 The piece will be available until October 2015.
-The item starts 10 minutes in to the programme and lasts for 12 minutes.
+The item starts 10 minutes into the programme and lasts for 12 minutes.